Belgium: 'Freedom Convoy' protest reaches Brussels | DW | 14.02.2022

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-Hundreds of protesters in cars, vans, and trucks have headed to the Belgian capital demanding an end to COVID-19 restrictions, despite a ban preventing them from entering the city.
+Hundreds of protesters in cars, vans and trucks have headed to the Belgian capital to demand an end to COVID-19 restrictions, despite a ban preventing them from entering the city.

-The so-called freedom convoy on Monday reached Brussels, the latest stop of the protest movement against COVID-19 restrictions.

-Police in the Belgian capital partially blocked main access routes to the city and redirected vehicles to a car park on the city's edge.
+Protesters in a so-called "freedom convoy" have managed to make their way into Brussels on foot after police stopped vehicles from entering the city

-"It is a matter of not allowing Belgian capital to be taken hostage," Close said.
+"It is a matter of not allowing the Belgian capital to be taken hostage," Close said.

-He said protesters might be allowed to enter Brussels on foot although authorities have banned vehicles in the Canada-style protest convoy from entering the city.

-Reuters news agency reported seeing around 150 to 200 protesters in city center.
+Reuters news agency reported seeing around 150 to 200 protesters in the city center.

-A French protester called Philippe,who who traveled from the weekend's protest in Paris, told members of the media that he was protesting for his children.
-"I came particularly for our children's future.
-I don't see how my children can live in the world as it is now.
-Freedom is swept aside, there's more and more poverty.
-Even when you work,when the 15th of the month comes round, you haven't got enough to live on," Philippe said.
+A French protester called Philippe, who traveled from the weekend's protest in Paris, told members of the media that he was protesting for his children.

 A similar ban did not prevent protesters from converging on Paris in neighboring France over the weekend.